drittich/polestar2-emergency-info/README.md

 ## Google Assistant Reset

-You can re-initiate the Google Assistant by clearing the app's storage.
+You can re-initialize the Google Assistant by clearing the app's storage.
 You do this by following these steps:

 `Settings -> Apps & Notifications -> Show all Apps -> Google Assistant -> Storage & Cache -> Clear storage`